RajeevAtla/blog/_posts/2020-2-22-More-Plasma-Physics.md

 There is a subtle difference here from the normal $\boldsymbol{v}_E$, namely that the sign of the charge does indeed matter.
-This means that ions and elecrons will drift in opposite directions, giving a net current density in the plasma of
+This means that ions and electrons will drift in opposite directions, giving a net current density in the plasma of

 $$